What’s going on?

 What kind of energy should I bring?

-Joyous energy, DJ Ezzi will be joining us from LA and the vibes are going to be awesome.
+Joyous energy, the DJ will make sure the vibes are going to be awesome.

 What if I come late?